 - Electric Vehicles

 - Demand Response

-The goal of Hawaiian Electric Company's new Demand Response for Business program is to help keep the electric grid stable and prevent unplanned outages when electricity demand may exceed generation capacity.
+The goal of Hawaiian Electric's new Demand Response (DR) for Business program is to help keep the electric grid stable and prevent unplanned outages when electricity demand may exceed generation capacity.
 Customers enrolled in the program proactively reduce their electrical consumption during such emergencies and are rewarded with financial incentives.

 Large Commercial and Industrial Direct Load Control (CIDLC)